ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/commit-chains.md

 ## Comparing commit-chains

-Comparing NOCUST commit-chain with Plasma Cash, which is the most comprehensive working draft of Plasma implementation.
+Comparing NOCUST commit-chain with Plasma Cash, which is the most comprehensive working draft of a Plasma implementation.

-Comparison data is based on the [systemization of knowledge academic paper](https://eprint.iacr.org/2019/360.pdf) and sourced from discussions with Georgios Konstantopoulos.
+Comparison data is based on the [systemization of knowledge academic paper](https://eprint.iacr.org/2019/360.pdf) and sourced from discussions with [Georgios Konstantopoulos](https://twitter.com/gakonst?lang=en).

 | General properties              | Plasma Cash | NOCUST              |
 |---------------------------------|-------------|---------------------|